 - Green Channa

-- Wash all your ingredients in plain filtered water
+- Step 1: Wash all your ingredients in plain filtered water

-- Soak all the ingredients in filtered water for 10 minutes
+- Step 2: Soak all the ingredients in filtered water for 10 minutes

-Now comes the main part, where the maximum of your labor is required!
-Dry roast all the ingredients seperately as follows:
+Step 5: Now comes the main part, where the maximum of your labor is required!
+Dry roast all the ingredients separately as follows:

 - Dry roast the rice till they begin to look like puffed rice.